gscbravo/inf/README.md

 ## TODO

+- [ ] Make sure this works with multiple processes as workers
-- [ ] Replace JSON with SQLite for better locking, can't be bother to right now
+- [ ] Replies
-	- Or lazily use a bunch of locks everywhere and keep TinyDB
-		- Find a lock that works across multiple processes, not threading.Lock()
-		- Tempted to use a file as a lock
 - [ ] Config file to configure settings
 - [ ] Website admin area to configure settings
 - [ ] Tripcodes
 - [ ] Image upload
 - [ ] Moderation of comments
-- [ ] Reply to multiple posts